-According to Alicia Hirscht, DPT, SCS, CSCS, director of physical therapy at ONS/Stamford, snowy pathways and icy sidewalks, reduced daylight and frigid temperatures all present real risks for those who are willing to brave winter weather conditions to get in their run.
+According to orthopedic surgeon and runner Jonathan Berliner, MD, snowy pathways and icy sidewalks, reduced daylight and frigid temperatures all present real risks for those who are willing to brave winter weather conditions to get in their run.
 So if running inside on a treadmill is a real non-starter, there are a few sensible precautions you can take to stay safe and warm.

-If you are out on a particularly windy day, avoid getting a chill by facing the wind at the beginning of your run so it will be at your back when you make your sweaty return to home.
-If the temperature is at or below 0 degrees, or the wind chill is below minus 20, be smart and work out at the gym to avoid the chance of frostbite.
+If you are out on a particularly windy day, if possible avoid getting a chill by facing the wind at the beginning of your run so it will be at your back when you make your sweaty return to home.
+If the temperature is at or below 0 degrees, be smart and work out at the gym to avoid the chance of frostbite.

 Regardless of the season, you should participate in a training program that consists of strengthening and stretching to avoid the types of injuries that can plague runners.
-This twice weekly program should include exercises for your core, hips, hamstrings and calves.
-Here are some injury prevention exercises for runners.
+A twice weekly program should include exercises for your core, hips, hamstrings and calves.